 The Titan C security chip means extra safeguarding is in place to ensure the laptop can't be compromised by would-be attackers or snoopers.

 The Dell Inspiron 11 Chromebook is a superb option for younger children as it's built to last but with a price that is highly competitive.
-The best kid-friendly feature is a spill-resistant keyboard that means sticky buttons from a juice pack accidentally poured all over the device won't break it.
+The best kid-friendly feature is a spill-resistant keyboard so sticky buttons from a juice pack accidentally breaking all over the device won't wreck it.
 It is also made to take a drop or two, with rounded edges, plus a drop-resistant base and lid.

 Don't need the keyboard?
 It swivels so it can be used as a tablet too, thanks to that 11.6-inch touch screen.